dergeberl/kubeteach/README.md

 In the `exercise` folder is a set of `taskdefinitions` which describe a `task` and conditions to check if the task is successful.

+### taskCondition

 To check if the task is successful there is a list of `taskCondition`.
-Each `taskCondition` describes an object (apiVersion, kind and name) and contains a list of `resourceCondition`.
+Each `taskCondition` describes an object (apiVersion, kind and name) and contains a list of `resourceCondition` (see below).
-If there is no `resourceCondition` the `taskCondition` is true if the object exists.
+If there is no `resourceCondition` the `taskCondition` is successful if the object exists.

+To check if an object doesn't exist you can use `spec.taskConditions.notExists` and set it to true.
+In this case all `resourceCondition` are ignored for this `taskCondition` and this `taskCondition` is successful if the kubernetes object does not exist.

+To depend on another task you can link a task as required with `spac.requiredTaskName`.
+This task will be in pending until the required task is successful.
+Be careful there is no check if the tasks can ever become active or are stuck in pending forever.

+### resourceCondition

 Each `resourceCondition` contains a `field` which should be checked, an `operator` (see table below) and a `value`.

 The `field` is a json path to find the field witch should be checked.
 The json path is based on [tidwall/gjson](https://github.com/tidwall/gjson).
 Check out the [gjson](https://github.com/tidwall/gjson) repository for the syntax.
 There is also an [online playground](https://gjson.dev/) for test and evaluate a json path.

 | operators | description |
 | --- | --- |